 Still have questions?
 Visit the U.S. Department of Justice FAQ about service animals and the ADA.

-As always, if you have additional questions or concerns, please contact our office at (207) 780-4706 or firstname.lastname@example.org.
+As always, if you have additional questions or concerns, please contact our office at (207) 780-4706 or by email.

-An “Assistance Animal” (sometimes referred to as emotional support or therapy animal) is a term that the United States Department of Housing and Urban Development (HUD) uses to cover any animal that works, provides assistance, or performs tasks for the benefit of a person with a disability and/or provide necessary emotional support to an individual with a mental or psychiatric disability that alleviates one or more identified symptoms of an individual’s disability, but which are not considered Service animals under the Americans with Disabilities Act and the University of Maine System Service Animal Policy.
-It is typically an animal selected to play an integral part of a person's treatment process.
-It is not a pet.
+An Emotional Support Animal (ESA) is defined by the United States Department of Housing and Urban Development (HUD) and covers a category of animals that may work, provide assistance, or perform physical tasks for an individual with a disability and/or provide necessary emotional support to an individual with a mental or psychiatric disability that alleviates one or more identified symptoms of an individual’s disability, but which are not considered Service animals under the Americans with Disabilities Act and the University of Maine System Service Animal Policy.
+It is typically an animal selected to play an integral part of a person's treatment process and it is not a pet.
 The animal must demonstrate a good temperament and reliable, predictable behavior.
-An assistance animal is prescribed to an individual with a disability by a healthcare or mental health professional.
-An assistance animal may be incorporated in a treatment process to assist in alleviating the symptoms of that individual's disability.
+An ESA is prescribed or recommended to an individual with a disability by a mental health professional.
+An ESA may be incorporated in a treatment process to assist in alleviating the symptoms of that individual's disability.
 This treatment occurs within the person's residence and, therefore, may be considered for access to university housing.

 The question in determining if an ESA will be allowed in University housing is whether or not the ESA is necessary because of an individual’s disability to afford the individual an equal opportunity to use and enjoy University housing.
 If it is determined that that animal is necessary for University housing, an ESA, as defined above, is not permitted in other areas of the University (e.g. dining facilities, libraries, academic buildings, athletic buildings, classrooms, labs, individual centers, etc.).

-For additional information please review the Disability Services Center's Emotional Support Animal Policy and Procedure Guide.
-To request an application, please contact the Disability Services Center staff at email@example.com or (207) 780-4706.
+For additional information please review the Disability Services Center's Emotional Support Animal Policy and Procedures.
+To request an application, please contact the Disability Services Center staff by email or phone at 207-780-4706.